PhantomChain/docs/docs/deployer/setup.md

 ---
-title: "ARK Bridgechain Setup Guide"
+title: "PHANTOM Bridgechain Setup Guide"
 ---

-# ARK Bridgechain Setup Guide
+# PHANTOM Bridgechain Setup Guide

 [[toc]]

 ::: tip
-**This guide is to help you get setup with your own ARK bridgechain.
-It will focus on launching your own ARK clone bridgechain, auto-forging setup, adding your own delegate nodes and making it accessible via the ARK wallet.**
+**This guide is to help you get setup with your own PHANTOM bridgechain.
+It will focus on launching your own PHANTOM clone bridgechain, auto-forging setup, adding your own delegate nodes and making it accessible via the PHANTOM wallet.**
 :::

 ## Setting up your Bridgechain Node